hackclub/jams-bounty/jams/python-text-summarization-and-gradio.md

-# Turning Python Functions Into Web-Apps Using Gradio
+# Deploying Python Functions Into Web-Apps Using Gradio

 ### Details:
 _Outcome:_ Learn how to deploy Python functions using Gradio (a pip-installed Python library to easily deploy functions to a live web-app, accessible anywhere, see image below).
 Meanwhile, you'll learn the basics of Python :)